ericvilla/rakete/README.md

 Before you can properly use Rakete, you should configure a **.rakete** directory inside you project directory.
 This directory should contain two configuration files:
 - **vars.yml**, containing the variables needed to upload the .zip archive correctly;
-- **cmds.yml**, containing a list of commands that will be issued to the remote machine once the .zip archive is uploaded.
+- **cmds.yml**, containing a list of commands that will be issued to the remote host once the .zip archive is uploaded.

 ### vars.yml
 ```